simple-crypto/simple-website/vision.md

 possible detection of security flaws in our designs with bug bounties.

 * <strong><em>Complementing the industrial ecosystem</em></strong>.
 As a non-profit organisation,
-the SIMPLE-crypto association does not aim to compete with established industrial actors.
+the SIMPLE-Crypto association does not aim to compete with established industrial actors.
 We rather see the development of secure cryptographic implementations as becoming so specialized that amortizing a part of its development efforts becomes justified, as it was in the past for cryptographic algorithms, but with more need of continuous